Vlad-Radz/distributed_pong/README.md

 7. `pygame` is being rendered on each instance.

 ## Deployment
-1. Setup rabbitmq using docker - run on your localhost;
+1. Setup rabbitmq using docker - run on your localhost.
+    - Using following docker command:
+        - Windows: `docker run --rm -it -d --hostname my-rabbit --name my-rabbit -p 15672:15672 -p 5672:5672 rabbitmq:3-management`
+        - Linux (Ubuntu): `sudo docker run --rm -it -d --hostname my-rabbit --name my-rabbit -p 15672:15672 -p 5672:5672 rabbitmq:3-management`
+    - Afterwards you can check the RabbitMQ dashboard under `localhost:15672`, login with user `guest`, password: `guest`.
 2. Install dependencies from requirements.txt on same host;
 3. Run server.py on same host, using 2 arguments in CLI: host (your local IPV4) and port (5555);
 4. Run run.py on same host, using 2 arguments in CLI: host (your local IPV4) and port (5555);